AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

 ---
 title: Setting up General Configurations for Cloud Manager
-seo-title: Setting up General Configurations for Cloud Manager
+seo-title: Setting up General Configurations for Adobe AEM Cloud Manager
-description: null
-seo-description: null
-page-status-flag: never-activated
+description: The prerequisites for setting up Cloud Manager and managing content from its user interface.
+seo-description: The prerequisites for setting up Adobe AEM Cloud Manager and managing content from its user interface.
 uuid: 65d795f9-aa97-4816-b66b-03b5ae961f47
 contentOwner: jsyal
 discoiquuid: 03241b88-8d28-401b-aa42-17ead6183cd8
-preview: true
-index: y
-internal: n
-snippet: y
 ---

-# Setting up General Configurations for Cloud Manager{#setting-up-general-configurations-for-cloud-manager}
+# Setting up General Configurations for [!UICONTROL Cloud Manager]{#setting-up-general-configurations-for-cloud-manager}

-The following section highlights the prerequisites for setting up Cloud Manager and managing content from its user interface.
+The following section highlights the prerequisites for setting up [!UICONTROL Cloud Manager] and managing content from its user interface.

 This section page covers the following topics

 * **Setting up Users and Roles**
 * **AEM Application Project Setup**
 * **Dispatcher Configurations**
-* **Development Best Practices **
+* **Development Best Practices**

-The following diagram illustrates the different functions that allow Cloud Manager to continuously deliver best quality code:
+The following diagram illustrates the different functions that allow [!UICONTROL Cloud Manager] to continuously deliver best quality code:

 ![](assets/screen_shot_2018-05-01at81926pm.png)

 ## Setting up Users and Roles {#setting-up-users-and-roles}

-Roles are managed for Cloud Manager from the Adobe Admin Console.
-Specific role memberships are provided by adding the user to a Cloud Manager Product Profile in Admin Console.
+Roles are managed for [!UICONTROL Cloud Manager] from the Adobe Admin Console.
+Specific role memberships are provided by adding the user to a [!UICONTROL Cloud Manager] Product Profile in Admin Console.

 >[!CAUTION]
 >
->To use Cloud Manager, you must have an Adobe ID and the Adobe Managed Services Product Context.
+>To use [!UICONTROL Cloud Manager], you must have an Adobe ID and the Adobe Managed Services Product Context.

-You can assign specific role memberships by adding the user to a Cloud Manager Product Profile in the Admin Console.
+You can assign specific role memberships by adding the user to a [!UICONTROL Cloud Manager] Product Profile in the Admin Console.

-Create the following roles using the Admin console for Cloud Manager:
+Create the following roles using the Admin console for [!UICONTROL Cloud Manager]:

 >[!NOTE]
 >